 The Long Riders' Guild News Archive

 "I started dreaming of and planning for some kind of epic ride, as I called it, after reading Tschiffely's Ride" as a teenager in the late 30's.
 I began collecting horse articles in my epic rides folder in 1955," Pat recalled.

-With the addition of other articles, gathered by equestrian explorers from around the world, this extensive collection has now been scanned in and is presented as a public resource so as to protect, promote, and preserve the names and accomplishments of the Long Riders.
+With the addition of other articles, donated by equestrian explorers from around the world, this extensive collection has now been scanned in and is presented as a public resource so as to protect, promote, and preserve the names and accomplishments of the Long Riders.
 It now includes all forms of media currently available to the Guild.

 If you are a Long Rider with articles regarding your journey, please scan them in and they too can be added to this collection.
 Likewise if you have a news or magazine article about an equestrian explorer, please contact The Guild regarding its inclusion in this unique collection.

 This singular collection is dedicated to the memory of Historical Long Rider Pat Schamber.

 Articles by and regarding the Long Riders listed below can be found by clicking on the individual names.